Some U.S. officials question response to Iran plot

 The consensus view in the administration is that Iran's supreme leader, Ayatollah Ali Khamanei, probably knew of the alleged plot to kill Saudi Arabia's ambassador in Washington, while President Mahmoud Ahmadinejad did not.

-But the skeptical officials said there is no hard evidence Khamanei knew or approved of the plan.
+But the sceptical officials said there is no hard evidence Khamanei knew or approved of the plan.

 A criminal complaint unsealed this week charges an Iranian-American now in custody, Manssor Arbabsiar, and Gholam Shakuri, a reputed member of Iran's shadowy Quds Force, of conspiring to kill the ambassador, Adel al-Jubeir.